25 (Adele album): Touring

 Adele embarked on her third concert tour titled Adele Live 2016, which ran from February to November 2016.
 The first leg started in Belfast on 29 February 2016 in the SSE Arena before moving throughout mainland Europe and concluding in Antwerp at Sportpaleis on 15 June 2016.
 The second leg began on 5 July at the Xcel Energy Center in Saint Paul, Minnesota and continues throughout the United States and Canada with multiple dates at each venue.
 The tour concluded on 2 July 2017 in London, UK.
-Demand for the tour was extremely high and all shows sold out within minutes of going on sale.
+Demand for the tour was extremely high, and all shows sold out within minutes of going on sale.
 Over 500,000 fans registered at Adele.com to purchase tickets, with 57,000 tickets sold for the 12 shows that were put on sale in the UK.

 Critical reception

 25 received mostly positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 75, based on 35 reviews.
 Bruce Handy, writing a review for Vanity Fair, regarded the music as traditional R&B and modern pop music, with songs that are mostly ballads.
 Reviewing for AllMusic, Stephen Thomas Erlewine comments, "Fittingly, 25 also plays better over the long haul, its march of slow songs steadily revealing subtle emotional or musical distinctions", where "all 11 songs are ... a piece ... [of] shaded melancholy gaining most of their power through performance", and arguing that the "cohesive sound only accentuates how Adele has definitively claimed this arena of dignified heartbreak as her own".
+Music critic Will Hodgkinson of The Times wrote that "25 speaks to the heart in a universal fashion and puts British pop back at the heart of modern life where it belongs" and awarded the album four out of five stars.